harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 A single phone (a smallest unit of speech sound) can be either *phonemic* or *phonetic*.

 A [Phoneme](https://en.wikipedia.org/wiki/Phoneme) is any set of similar speech sounds that are *perceptually* regarded as a single basic sound, which makes words distinguishable from one another.
 In other words, a phoneme is a distinguishable smallest unit (or cluster) of sound that differentiates meaning.
-- For instance, the words "Cat" and "Pat" are differentiated because "C" and "P" are phonemes.
+- #example In GA, the words "Cat" and "Pat" are differentiated because "C" and "P" are phonemes.

 An [Allophone](https://en.wikipedia.org/wiki/Allophone) is any set of perceptually indistinguishable speech sounds used to pronounce a single phoneme.
+- #example In GA, the "t" sounds in the words "hit", "tip" and "little" are allophones; phonemically, the "t" sounds are the same sound, but they are different phonetically.

+#todo taking a break for dinner.
+Continue writing this section 2026/01/30 6:55

 Free Variation
 - Tomato -> to-may-to, to-mah-to